beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 ## TODO

+- What data should be collected by the Data Collector?
 - What data should be stored locally by the Data Collector?
 - What is the format of the data?
 - What data should be submitted to the database?